f2raon/search-engine/README.md

 4.ORM -> EntityFramework
 5.For DB I'm used Code First approach, hence there are not any sql scripts...
 6.local DB MS SQL run in MS SQL 2008+

+P.S.
+For Yandex search i have to change ip address in yandex.xml console..